ZuinigeRijder/SolisCloud2PVOutput/README.md

   - [Combined data of two PVOutput accounts/inverters](#combined-data-of-two-pvoutput-accountsinverters)
 - [Example standard output of SolisCloud2PVoutput](#example-standard-output-of-soliscloud2pvoutput)

-# SolisCloud to PVOutput and/or Domoticz
+# SolisCloud to PVOutput, Domoticz and/or MQTT Broker (e.g. HomeAssistant, ioBroker)
-Simple Python3 script to copy latest (normally once per 5 minutes) SolisCloud portal inverter update to PVOutput portal and/or Domoticz.
+Simple Python3 script to copy latest (normally once per 5 minutes) SolisCloud portal inverter update to PVOutput portal, Domoticz, and/or MQTT Broker (e.g. HomeAssistant, ioBroker).

 The soliscloud_to_pvoutput.py script will get the station id via the configured soliscloud_station_index (default the first station) with the secrets of SolisCloud (see next section).
 Thereafter it will get the inverter id and serial number via the configured soliscloud_inverter_index (default the first inverter).
 Then in an endless loop the inverter details are fetched and the following information is used:
 * timestamp